Efficient simulation of low-entanglement bosonic Gaussian states in polynomial time: numerical results

 \section{numerical results}

 To benchmark our algorithm, we apply it to simulate data from recent large-scale GBS experiments (Jiuzhang~2.0~\cite{Zhong2021} and Jiuzhang~4.0~\cite{LiuHL2025}) and compare the results with those obtained using the hafnian-based approach~\cite{Oh2024}.
 Note that the raw experimental data give covariance matrices describing \emph{mixed} Gaussian states, which arise from decoherence processes such as photon loss.
 In practice, this decoherence highly suppresses the overall entanglement.
 Consequently, our task is divided into two steps.
-First, before implementing the MPS conversion, we extract a pure BGS from the experimentally produced mixed-state convariance matrix.
+First, before implementing the MPS conversion, we extract a pure BGS from the experimentally produced mixed-state covariance matrix.
 Second, we construct the MPS representation for the pure BGS using our method described in Sec.~\ref{sec:method}.
 The resulting MPS provides a direct route to efficient classical simulations, e.g., generating boson samples~\cite{Oh2024}.
+We emphasize that this section benchmarks the MPS conversion stage rather than introducing a new sampling algorithm.

 To prepare the input for our MPS conversion algorithm, we first isolate the pure-state component from the experimentally produced mixed-state covariance matrix $\boldsymbol{\Gamma}_{\text{th}}$:

 where $\boldsymbol{\Gamma}_{p}$ corresponds to the pure BGS and $\boldsymbol{W}$ is a positive semi-definite matrix accounting for the thermal noise~\cite{Quesada2022}.
 This decomposition interprets the mixed state as a pure quantum state subjected to classical noise which does not introduce any quantum entanglement.
 Note that the entanglement is characterized by the total number of squeezed photons: